openforcefield/open-forcefield-data/Model-Systems/AlkEthOH_distrib/README.txt

 -rw-r--r--  1 bayly  staff    1128 Apr 30 17:50 test_filt1.smi

+Additional files added by Victoria T. Lim on 24 June 2016 The directory files_for_c1302/ contains 2 files particular to generating AMBER input files for AlkEthOH_c1302 (water).
+(1) AlkEthOH_c1302_edited.leap_in
+    tleap input file with extra line to read in frcmod.tip3p (2) frcmod.tip3p
+    parameters for tip3p water, not included in frcmod.Frosst_AlkEthOH

 Workflow
 --------
 To demonstrate the workflow I will start with the small test set